CaptainHottub/macro_keyboard/readme.md

 Another one uses Microsoft Azures Text To Speech API to read the text I highlight.
 I have one macro that moves Spotify to the current desktop.

 This is a work in progress.
+I have switched to linux and I might not keep it compatible with windows.

 All of this was inspired by Ryan Bates and his [Macro Keyboard Video][video-inspiration]